woodruffw/til/tils/suprising-code-exec-in-bash.md

 I'm not 100% sure *why* this is the case, since `-v var` is documented as testing whether `var` is set and it shouldn't be necessary to evaluate a subscript to determine that.

+**Edit 2024-11-22**: Multiple people have pointed out that `-v var[...]` checks for the subscript's presence, hence the "need" to evaluate expressions.
+This is not well documented anywhere, as far as I can tell.

 [^source]: Minimized and tweaked from [Vidar Holen's blog](https://www.vidarholen.net/contents/blog/?p=716), where I learned about this!